 Traffic Impact Analysis.
-The General Plan EIR ("GP EIR") included an analysis of 820 additional units for the site; however, the proposed project would have only 600 additional units on the project site.
-A detailed discussion of methodology and intersection analyses is within the IS/MND, page 5-81 and technical appendix.
+The General Plan EIR included an analysis of 820 additional units for the site; however, the proposed project would have only 600 additional units on the project site.
 At a project-level analysis, the project would not cause any impacts per se.
 However, the GP EIR analyzed a number of projects, some of which were not finally adopted in the GP.
-The GP EIR showed that cumulatively, through the build-out horizon of 2040, traffic impacts are found to be significant and unavoidable and a statement of overriding consideration was adopted after ensuring that all feasible mitigation measures were included.
+The GP EIR showed that cumulatively, through the build-out horizon of 2040, traffic impacts are found to be significant and unavoidable in the General Plan EIR and a statement of overriding consideration was adopted after ensuring that all feasible mitigation measures were included.
 Since the project is tiering off that GP EIR, it would have to comply with all pertinent mitigation measures as outlined in the GP EIR.
 These include: